Pictures of Tools

 Husqvarna Leaf Blower

-This doesn't have much to do with woodworking, but I have such a problem with leaves and other tree detritus that I had to buy a leaf blower (although I've been philosophically opposed to them for years).
+Okay, I threatened it—I’ve started another section.
+Not much in the way of woodworking, but this page is as much about tools as it is woodworking tools, anyway.
+And look at all the non-woodworking tools already.
+So, let us begin.
+I have such a problem with leaves and other tree detritus that I had to buy a leaf blower (≈2003—although I’ve been philosophically opposed to them for years).
 This back pack Husky is really slick.
 Pretty quiet, too.
-(That's not me in the big picture.)
+(That’s not me in the big picture.)

 Husqvarna 340 Chain Saw